 Around 10 million plastic bags are used in Phnom Penh every day, according to the ACRA Foundation.
 Urban Cambodians use more than 2,000 plastic bags every year.

-Around 90% of the world’s plastic waste ends up in the ocean.
-Most of it arrives by way of just 10 major rivers, one of which is the Mekong.
-Every year, 8 million tons of plastic reach the ocean, which is the equivalent of a full garbage truck every minute.
+Around 90 per cent of plastic waste ending up in the oceans comes from just 10 major rivers, one of which is the Mekong.
+Every year, 8 million tons of plastic reaches the oceans, which is equivalent of a full garbage truck every minute.